craigpestell/analytics/README.md

 ```javascript
 import Analytics from '@component/analytics';
 ```

-### Track DOM events
+### 1.4.2.
+How to configure DOM event listeners

-First, import the Analytics Controller:
+Import the Analytics Controller:

 ```javascript
 import {AnalyticsController} from '@component/analytics';
 ```

-Then, call the configure method, passing an object with a domEvents attribute containing an array of configuration objects for each 'set' of DOM elements you which to track events for.
+Call the configure method, passing an object with a domEvents attribute containing an array of configuration objects for each 'set' of DOM elements you which to track events for.

 The `domEvents` configuration object can have the following attributes: